Is coffee good for your memory? A Harvard brain expert shares how she maximizes its health benefits

 Coffee doesn't work for everyone, and it can have adverse effects, especially if it's consumed in excess.

 To decide how much caffeine to consume (or whether to consume it at all), tune into your innate body intelligence.
-This means acknowledging how and beverages make you feel, then acting accordingly.
+This means acknowledging how foods and beverages make you feel, then acting accordingly.

 If coffee doesn't make you feel good after drinking it, it's probably not good for your body.